Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

    ![build32](assets/buildworkbook_32.png)

-   5. CLick on the kebab menu to the right of the "Product Brand" filter and select "Convert to Page Control".
+   5. Click on the kebab menu to the right of the "Product Brand" filter and select "Convert to Page Control".

    ![build33](assets/buildworkbook_33.png)